How To Detect and Remove the Chrome.exe Virus

 3. Delete corrupted files

 Your antivirus will automatically quarantine the virus’s files.
 Many will also delete them, but if yours doesn’t, then you may want to find a malware removal tool that works with your operating system.
-For example, Malwarebytes works with both Mac and Windows operating systems, so if your household has devices running both, this is a good option for you.
+For example, Malwarebytes works with both Mac and Windows operating systems, making it a good option for you if your household has devices running both.

 These solutions usually delete all the corrupted files for you.
 For example, in Malwarebytes, you would see this type of report: